Notable Offices Download PDF

 seating at trial and supervision continues for at least the first six months for a newly admitted attorney.
 Ongoing

 in-service training is consistent with the program’s CLE accreditation requirements.
+Social workers have their own

 training, but often attend the attorney trainings if applicable.